Kelmar/foonix/README.md

 # Some TODOs
 ## Build System
-* Makefiles need some serious work.
+* Currently replacing Makefile with CMake/Ninja
 * Some functions need to be moved into a common library.
 * Building is still ugly